czifro/jsocket/README.md

 MIT License
 ---------------------------

-The JSocket repository is released and the MIT License.
+The JSocket repository is released under the MIT License.
 Use it anyway you like.
 I release this software as is.
 In no way am I liable for anything as per outlined by the MIT License.

 =====================